Top 5 Design Principles of Display Advertising

 Have you heard of the KISS principle?
 It means ‘Keep it simple.’
 Though the phrase originates in product design, it can be applied in any context.
 Display ads are meant to be compact; you aren’t going to bring your whole company’s story in a 300×250 ad.
 So, you should definitely keep it simple.
 You have to convey your message clearly and quickly.

-Google Marketing recommends using three C’s for coming up with creative display ads.
+Google Marketing recommends using the three C’s for creating creative display ads.
 They should be compelling, clear, and concise so that you don’t overwhelm your audience.
-The CTA and value proposition are unmistakable, and that’s what you want too.
+The CTA and value proposition are unmistakable, and that’s what you want.
 The three C’s mean that you need a design that grabs the viewer’s attention, a brief message, and a clear CTA.

 Customized images and graphics

 The purpose of your image is to display your product in glory.
 Perhaps you are combining images and graphics to make your ad more and more eye-catching.
-Use the custom imagery in the way it is likely to spark an interest among your viewers.
+Use the custom imagery in a way it is likely to spark an interest among your viewers.
 The thumb rule is to avoid stock images.
 Design is everything about creativity, after all.
-The image should capture the attention but shouldn’t take away the message of the ad.
+The image should capture the attention but shouldn’t take away the ad’s message.
 To emulate your products’ success, show them off, or lure people in with unique and interesting images.
-But at the same time make sure, your CTA and Value proposition are at the forefront as you want clicks, of course.
+But at the same time make sure your CTA and Value proposition are at the forefront as you want clicks, of course.